-Every high school student knows that to be considered for admission into good schools, one must balance not only course load, but extra-curricular and community service.
+Every high school student knows that to be considered for admission into good schools, one must balance not only course load, but extracurriculars and community service.

 Not Your Everyday High School Classroom

 The shift in mindset started the minute I entered the classroom.
 The physical layout and working environment was unlike any I’d ever experienced.
 We were told that the classroom was designed to model the real working world.
-Our instructors were not certified teachers, but industry experts from the Austin business community who volunteered to teach components of the LEAN start-up methodology.
+Our instructors were only certified teachers teaching kids business, but industry experts from the Austin business community who volunteered to teach components of the LEAN start-up methodology.

 Everything is Different Now

 Two years later, I’m now the CTO of a company called 'Crush-It' along with two other classmates who are not only business partners, but close friends.
 We incorporated last summer and are in the accelerator phase of our development.